railsbridge-boston/railsbridge-boston/views/installfest/install/osx.markdown

 Once the installer is downloaded, find the file and double-click it.
 This will untar the installer.
 Then double click the installer.
 This will open an installation wizard.

-(If you are told that the installer "can't be opened because it is from an unidentified developer," then you need to go to "System Preferences > Security & Privacy".
+*If you are told that the installer "can't be opened because it is from an unidentified developer," control-click (or right-click) on the RailsInstaller application in the Finder.
-Under the General tab, click the "Allow applications downloaded from: Anywhere" button (if that is greyed-out, click the lock in the bottom left).
-Then double-click the installer again.)
+Choose "Open" from then menu, then click "Open" in the dialog that appears.*

 * Select your language, then click "OK"
 * Click "Next >"